helloextend/extend-for-woocommerce/helloextend-protection/readme.txt

 You need to have WooCommerce 7.0 or greater installed and activated.
 You also need to have an Extend account and API key.
 For more information, visit the [Extend Documentation](https://docs.extend.com/docs/welcome-to-extend) page.

-== 3rd Party Services In Use ==
+== External services ==

-Extend Protection For WooCommerce uses the following 3rd party services:
+Extend Protection For WooCommerce relies on the Extend API to send and receive contract information.
+It also uses the Extend SDK to render offers.
+The plugin communicates with the following services:
 - [Extend API](https://docs.extend.com/reference/ordersupsert-1): used to create and manage protection plans, contracts, claims, and upsell leads.
-In the plugin you will see the URL `api.helloextend.com`, which is the API endpoint for Extend's API.
+In the plugin you will see the URL `https://api.helloextend.com` and `https://api-demo.helloextend.com`, which is the API endpoint for Extend's API.
 - [Extend SDK](https://helloextend.github.io/extend-sdk-client): The plugin also uses Extend's SDK via `sdk.helloextend.com` to render protection offers in the frontend.
 - [Extend Merchant Portal](https://merchants.extend.com/): is available for users to manage products, plans, contracts, claims, and upsell leads.
 It also provides enhanced reporting & dashboards: customer segmentation, catalog analysis, trends, and performance.

+The plugin sends order information to the Extend API when the actions `woocommerce_checkout_order_processed` and `woocommerce_order_status_completed` are triggered to create a contract and send the customer an email with the contract details.

 For more information on our terms of service and privacy policy, visit the links below:
 - https://www.extend.com/terms